-- (1) Professional Responsibilities - (a) The parties recognise:

-- (i) the importance of clinical independence in the context of the appropriate clinical governance framework and the primacy of the personal responsibility of practitioners to their patients. - (ii) that practitioners are professionally responsible and accountable to the statutory authorities including the Medical Board established under the Medical Act 1894. - (iii) that practitioners are responsible and accountable under the ethical codes and standards of relevant colleges and professional associations and under the Public Sector Management Act. - (iv) the need to provide best practice services and for practitioners to participate in the development and management of the health system and particular services. - (b) The Employer undertakes to provide the appropriate time and resources for practitioners to meet these responsibilities.
+- (1) Professional Responsibilities - (a) The parties recognise: - (i) the importance of clinical independence in the context of the appropriate clinical governance framework and the primacy of the personal responsibility of practitioners to their patients. - (ii) that practitioners are professionally responsible and accountable to the statutory authorities including the Medical Board established under the Health Practitioner Regulation National law (WA) Act 2010. - (iii) that practitioners are responsible and accountable under the ethical codes and standards of relevant colleges and professional associations and under the Public Sector Management Act. - (iv) the need to provide best practice services and for practitioners to participate in the development and management of the health system and particular services. - (b) The employer undertakes to provide the appropriate time and resources for practitioners to meet these responsibilities.